 “No,” I said, “No, you might bring me some tea, Robert, in the library.
 Nothing like cakes or scones.
 Just tea and bread and butter.”

-The reason we’re including this one in our dialogue examples list is to show you the power of everything Du Maurier doesn’t do: rather than cycling through a ton of fancy synonyms for “said”, she opts for spare dialogue and tags.
+We’re including this one in our dialogue examples list to show you the power of everything Du Maurier doesn’t do: rather than cycling through a ton of fancy synonyms for “said”, she opts for spare dialogue and tags.

-The cold, sparse tone in this interaction complements the lack of warmth the protagonist is feeling in the moment depicted here.
+This interaction's cold, sparse tone complements the lack of warmth the protagonist feels in the moment depicted here.
 By keeping the dialogue tags simple, the author ratchets up the tension — without any distracting flourishes taking the reader out of the scene.
 The subtext of the conversation is able to simmer under the surface, and we aren’t beaten over the head with any stage direction extras.

 The inclusion of three sentences of internal dialogue in the middle of the dialogue (“I looked at the cold meat and the salad.
 I felt empty but not hungry.
 I did not want cold meat now.”) is also a masterful touch.
 What could have been a single sentence is stretched into three, creating a massive pregnant pause before Robert continues speaking, without having to explicitly signpost one.
 Manipulating the pace of dialogue in this way and manufacturing meaningful silence is a great way of adding depth to a scene.

-If you’re looking for more pointers on how to create believable and effective dialogue, be sure to check out our course on writing dialogue.
-Or, if you find you learn better through examples, you can take a look at our list of 100 books to read before you die — it’s packed full of expert storytellers who’ve really honed the art of dialogue.
+If you’re looking for more pointers on creating believable and effective dialogue, be sure to check out our course on writing dialogue.
+Or, if you find you learn better through examples, you can look at our list of 100 books to read before you die — it’s packed full of expert storytellers who’ve honed the art of dialogue.